masakifukunishi/algorithm-data-structure-crash-course/hash-table.md

 Hash table is a data structure that stores key value pairs.

-The basic idea behind a hash table is to use a hash function to transform a key into a distinct numerical value.
-This value serves as an index in a bucket[^1], where the corresponding value associated with the key is stored.
+The basic idea behind a hash table is to use a hash function to transform a key into a distinct string of character.
+This value serves as an index in a bucket1, where the corresponding value associated with the key is stored.

 ## What do you have to care when you create the Hash Table?